Autographed photo that Graham sent to Pam Wood, his fan club secretary, kindly provided by Grahme Wood.

 - playing records and introducing the performers at the Wimbledon Palais dancehall.

-Radio London regularly promoted events at the Wimbledon Palais and, by a lucky coincidence, Graham's first night there was one of theirs.
+Radio London regularly promoted events at the Wimbledon Palais and, by a lucky coincidence, Graeme's first night there was one of theirs.
 He met the station's Promotions Manager, Gordon Sheppard.
 Gordon was impressed and suggested that

 the young Aussie might make a suitable addition to Big L's DJ roster.
 The Programme Director agreed and Graeme joined Radio London on 11th May 1966.
 After discovering that most of the fan mail was spelling his first name the English